top of page

 Located at the picturesque dairy they purchased in Richford Vermont just miles from the Canadian border, the state of the art farm facility has some of the most beautiful views of Vermont and Quebec mountains.
 And with the surrounding scenery in mind, a new prefix...
 Borderview Genetics... has been established.

 Tim and Sharyn have been active in the dairy business their entire lives.
 Raised in Vermont on family farms, they were actively involved with 4-H and breed youth activities before meeting while attending the University of Vermont.
 Tim’s career started with the American Jersey Cattle Association as Manager of Jersey Marketing Service.
 He then moved to ABS Global acting as a Sire Analyst, sales manager and eventually as the leader of St. Jacobs ABC, a division of ABS.
 Sharyn was involved with several breed magazines, including time as editor of the Guernsey Breeders Journal as well as work with the Jersey Journal and Holstein World.
 She also did work as a GMS Evaluator for ABS before choosing to be a stay at home mom for their two children, Chelsea and Caitlyn.
 Both of the girls have been very involved with owning and showing cattle, having had several All-American nominations at the junior level.
-Today, Chelsea is a genetic and reproduction specialist for ST Genetics and travels the country working with dairy producers on their repro and genetic programs.
-Caitlyn is back in Vermont and is a nurse in the NICU department of the Vermont Children's Hospital in Burlington.
+Today, Chelsea is working as a guide with a wilderness outfitter in Montana managing the horses and mules used to pack guests as far as 20 miles into the wilderness.
+She continues to study equine therapy for humans in hopes to start her own business some day.
+Caitlyn is continuing her career as a NICU nurse and is traveling the country doing travel assignments everywhere from Raleigh NC to Colorado Springs CO.
 Both girls find time to come help with animals at the farm every now and then and often help us at the shows.

 In 2011 the Abbotts purchased St. Jacobs ABC - the cattle breeding company Tim had been running while at ABS.
 Previously member owned, the Abbott's decision to purchase made it a privately owned company with all sire purchase, promotion, and decisions being made by Tim and Sharyn.
 St. Jacobs ABC experienced tremendous success throughout their time as owners, selling semen in markets around the world and eventually hitting the mark of over a half million units of semen sales per year before the company was sold in April 2016 to ABS Global.